 By building slowly, you will be able to tailor your fly-tying library to your skills, style, and needs.

 The Three P’s of Fly Tying

-There are three principals that are essential to tying good looking and durable fishing flies.
-Practice, patience and proportion will eventually take your fly tying from novice to polish.
+There are three principles that are essential to tying good-looking and durable fishing flies.
+Practice, patience, and proportion will eventually take your fly tying from novice to polish.

 Flt Tying Kits